WILD AND SCENIC RIVERS

 In the Field

-We carefully train volunteers and provide equipment to collect in-stream data on water quality.
-In addition, volunteers assess habitat, survey invasive species, and collect grab samples at select sites.
+We carefully trained volunteers and provided equipment to collect in-stream data on water quality.
+In addition, volunteers assessed habitat, surveyed invasive species, and collected water samples at select sites.

 On Utah’s Wild and Scenic Green River, Adventure Scientists volunteers Lindsay Hunt and Sean Tropsa share why they love adventuring for science and what it’s like to collect water quality data that will help protect Wild and Scenic rivers into the future.